swiz115/featurfy/README.md

 Visit here: [Featurfy](http://www.featurfy.org/)
 ## Features
 ### Audio Feature Playlist
 This feature allows users to filter their Spotify liked songs by genre, bpm, valence, energy, and danceability.
-This feature also allows users to create a playlist as they explore the differnt filters.
+This feature also allows users to create a playlist as they explore the different filters.